What's in the mix?

 Native Instruments Traktor Pro

-Between its excellent Sample Decks, Remix Decks and Loop Recorder, its high-quality effects and its impressive beat and key analysis algorithms, Traktor has pretty much everything a modern DJ is likely to need.
+Between its excellent Sample Decks, Remix Decks and Loop Recorder, its quality effects and its solid beat and key analysis algorithms, Traktor has pretty much everything a modern DJ is likely to need.
+A digital vinyl system is also available, in the form of the Traktor Scratch upgrade.

 Ableton Live is something of an anomaly in this list, due to the fact that it’s not really a true DJ application - or at least it wasn’t originally imagined as such.
 Still, while it may have been first envisioned purely as a production tool, in the years since its inception Live has become a favourite of DJs across the world.